-An anesthetist may withdraw from a DNR case anytime prior to the induction of anesthesia if the shared plan is ethically, morally or emotionally unacceptable to that individual practitioner.
+An anesthetist may withdraw from a DNR case any time prior to the induction of anesthesia if the shared plan is ethically, morally or emotionally unacceptable to that individual practitioner.
 But an anesthetist who elects to withdraw from a DNR case must assist the patient and surgeon in their search for another anesthetist from within the department who is amenable to the DNR plan.
-If the second anesthetist finds the proposed DNR plan objectionable, the case must then be referred to the Anesthesia Department Chairperson.
-Cases of DNR status disputes, which remain unresolved by the Anesthesia Department Chairperson must then be referred to the Chairperson of Surgery, then the Chief of Staff
+If the second anesthetist finds the proposed DNR plan objectionable, the case must then be referred to the Surgery Department Chairperson.
+Cases of DNR status disputes, which remain unresolved by the Surgery Department Chairperson must then be referred to the Chief of Staff